 The aim of NRP 62 was to explore the interaction of physical, chemical and biological properties of materials.
-In doing so, the design of systems which are able to react to changing external influences is in the foreground.
-In addition to the promotion of interdisciplinary and innovative projects at the interface between fundamental research and engineering sciences, in a second phase of the NRP the practice oriented development of new products is a main focus.
+The focus was on designing new systems that are able to react to changing external influences.
+In addition to the promotion of interdisciplinary and innovative projects at the interface between basic and applied research, the second phase focused on the development of new products for practical use.

 |Facts & figures|